Hints & Help for SkyIMD’s Online Flight Planner

 Click on the download buttons to download flight paths, or flight paths with camera trigger points.
 Select KML or GPX file format radio button prior to clicking a download button.

 Note: If you plan to review the GPX file in Google Earth, select the options as shown in the following dialog:

 What is Long Edge Heading?

 Long edge heading is the heading of the longest edge of the polygon you imported.
 When flights paths are first calculated and drawn over the parcel, they will use this edge’s heading.
 If you change the heading, use this data point as reference to move it back.

 We’ll add to this section as real questions and comments come in.
 For now we’ll use anticipated questions and real answers (e.g. Frequently Anticipated Questions … FAQ’s).

-Why did SkyIMD release an alpha version product?
+Why did SkyIMD release an almost beta version product?

-Couldn’t we have at least waited until it was beta? (beta = no known critical issues, or all other known issues are minor).
-If we waited, it could be several months before we got enough testing in to make sure we addressed all the issues to get to beta stage.
+If we waited until it was final, it could be several months before we got enough testing in to make sure we addressed all the issues to get to beta stage.
 That would have also opened the door for “feature creep,” the “constant addition of new and exciting features and ideas” which would have continued to delay the release.